The more time spent without in-house legal software, the greater the cost

 While anecdotal and qualitative information is useful in a business case, it’s always a good idea to include data, metrics, or statistics where you can.
 For example:

 Hopefully, we’ve helped dispel your concerns surrounding the prospect of the legal tech buying journey and have provided you with a clear path forward.
-Remember, the ultimate goal is to choose the right legal tech for your legal function (and the wider business) and for the buying process to move with pace, as each day you delay is costing your legal function (and business) time (and money).
+Remember, the ultimate goal is to choose the right legal tech for your legal function (and the wider business) and for the buying process to move with pace, as each day you delay is costing your legal function and business time and money.

 In no time, you will have influenced key stakeholders with your business case as to why investing in the correct legal tech solution will solve inefficiencies for your team, and your dedicated legal tech buying team will be well on track with implementing your new solution.